cij11/udemy-react-source/streamy/README.md

 Streaming to this site requires OBS streaming software.

-OBS streams to a realtime node media server on port
+OBS streams to a realtime node media server on port 1935 (I think)

 The client then reads the stream from the server on port 8000